SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 The client-server architecture is used as an abstraction to simplify the workflow of clients.
 The client does not need to know about the business logic.
 Conversely, the server must take care of business logic required to retrieve data requested by the client, and return an internet package, containing the response, in a way that follows common API specifications such as ReST or GraphQL.
 The client then takes care of building a user friendly interface to hold the information given back by the server.

 ## HTTP methods, REST, GraphQL

 HTTP \cite{RFC:2616} is an application-level protocol for distributed, collaborative information systems.
-It is a generic, stateless, protocol which can be used for many tasks beyond its use for hypertext through extension of its request methods, error codes and headers.
+It is a generic, stateless protocol which can be used for many tasks beyond its use for hypertext through extension of its request methods, error codes and headers.
 It defines the specification through which common internet communication between systems happens.
 It sets standards for interactions between different systems, most notabely the HTTP GET and HTTP POST methods.
 The HTTP GET method is used to retrieve data from an API.
 In case authentication is required, it is achieved through a special